Ban the Confederate Flag? NASCAR Could See the End of an Era

 The familiar scene of Confederate flags waved by fans at NASCAR tracks could soon be a relic of racing’s good ol’ boy roots.

-Bubba Wallace -- the lone black driver in the sport — stepped forward this week and declared it is time for the stock car series with deep ties to the South to ban the flag at its properties and formally distance itself from what for millions is a symbol of slavery and racism.
+Bubba Wallace — the lone black driver in the sport — wants the stock car series with deep ties to the South to ban the flag at its properties and formally distance itself from what for millions is a symbol of slavery and racism.

-The signs are everywhere that NASCAR could do so.
+There are signs that NASCAR is on its way to that move.
 As the nation grapples with social unrest following the death of George Floyd in police custody in Minneapolis, the predominantly white field of drivers united for a video promoting social change.
-A black NASCAR official took a knee before Sunday’s race near Atlanta in what may have been a first for the series and the governing body vowed to do a better job of addressing racial injustice.
+A black NASCAR official took a knee before Sunday’s race near Atlanta in what may have been a first for the series, and the governing body vowed to do a better job of addressing racial injustice.

 “There should be no individual that is uncomfortable showing up to our events to have a good time with their family that feels some type of way about something they have seen, an object they have seen flying,” Wallace told CNN.
 “No one should feel uncomfortable when they come to a NASCAR race.
 So it starts with Confederate flags.
 Get them out of here.
 They have no place for them.”